St. Augustine Prep crew pair make college choices

 Chidley will major in finance.

-St. Augustine finished at No. 5 last year in The Press boys crew Elite 11.
+St. Augustine finished o.
+5 last year in The Press Elite 11.

 “Fairfield is a good fit for him.
 It’s a nice area and a good school with a good program.”